shrijan/patcher/docroot/modules/contrib/migrate_plus/migrate_example/README.txt

 # You can import specific migrations.
 drush mi beer_term,beer_user
 # At this point, go look at your content listing - you'll see beer nodes named
-# "Stub", generated from the user's favbeers references.
+# "Stub", generated from the user's favorite_beers references.

 drush mi beer_node,beer_comment
 # Refresh your content listing - the stub nodes have been filled with real beer!